 Over our many decades of playing, buying and selling we have only handled old singing bowls.
 New bowls can make nice sounds but they lack the character and lineage of genuine antiques.
 Old brass bowls also have something that new ones simply cannot replicate.
 When copper and other metals sit together for a while a process of mellowing happens.
 This is just as true for a brass saxophone as it is for a brass bowl.
 The wonderful metal objects you see here combine artistry, utility and antiquity.
 When you review our fine selection, you can be assured each one comes from some time in the past and is not brand new or from recent decades.

 Structural integrity essentially has to do with the singing bowl being free of cracks or structural compromises.
-Mostly this is the case but antique brass can be brittle, handling can be rough and “issues” can arise.
+Mostly this is the case but antique brass can be brittle, handling can be rough, and “issues” can arise.

 The most obvious cracks are visual.
 The location of a crack is important, if it is at the top of the bowl near the rim you are going to have problems.
 If it is on the bottom or very low on the side there is a good chance it will not degrade the sound quality of the bowl.
 Cracks that do not go through the bowl, are visible on one side and not the other generally are fine.
 Size maters really only if the crack is angled to move up the sidewall.
 You can have a 4 inch bowl with a 2 inch bottom crack that still sounds sweet.
-Unfortunately some bowls have cracks you can hear but not see.
+Unfortunately, some Tibetan singing bowls and sets have cracks you can hear but not see.
 These can be very subtle, that is not evident unless you hit a bowl quite hard.
 If that is not your style, hitting it hard, a sonic cracked bowl can be an excellent value.

 We are very careful about bowls with “issues”, and generally avoid bringing them back from the Himalayas.
 The exception to that are bowls with great sound and cracks in the right places.
-Still sometimes bowls arrive with sonic flaws that maybe we missed over there or, more likely, were damaged in transit.
+Still, sometimes bowls arrive with sonic flaws that maybe we missed over there or, more likely, were damaged in transit.
 Sometimes just the change in air pressure can give a bowl a hairline crack.
 If there are any issues with structural integrity our standard is to disclose it in the bowl description.

 In addition to the ancient art of metallurgy the ancient art of carpet weaving is native to the Himalayas, and in particular, Tibetan carpet weaving.
 I sell little pieces of this art as practical display mats which help to be a foundation for optimum sound quality.